pallets/flask/docs/tutorial/dbinit.rst

         print 'Initialized the database.'

-The ``app.cli.command()`` decorator registers a new command with the ``flask`` script.
+The ``app.cli.command()`` decorator registers a new command with the :command:`flask` script.
 When the command executes Flask will automatically create a application context for us bound to the right application.
 Within the function we can then access :attr:`flask.g` and other things as we would expect.
 When the script ends, the application context tears down